Pancreas: Cancer

 Pancreatic cancer, shown here, most commonly occurs as an adenocarcinoma in the head of the pancreas.
 Because symptoms (such as skin yellowing, pain, or itch) do not occur until later in the disease, it often presents at a later stage and has limited treatment options.

 Relative incidences of various pancreatic neoplasms, with pancreatic cancers in red/pink color.

 Pancreatic cancers, particularly the most common type, pancreatic adenocarcinoma, remain very difficult to treat, and are mostly diagnosed only at a stage that is too late for surgery, which is the only curative treatment.
 Pancreatic cancer is rare in people younger than 40 and the median age of diagnosis is 71.
 Risk factors include chronic pancreatitis, older age, smoking, obesity, diabetes, and certain rare genetic conditions including multiple endocrine neoplasia type 1, hereditary nonpolyposis colon cancer and dysplastic nevus syndrome among others.
 About 25% of cases are attributable to tobacco smoking, while 5–10% of cases are linked to inherited genes.

-Pancreatic adenocarcinoma is the most common form of pancreatic cancer, and is cancer arising from the exocrine digestive part of the pancreas.
+Pancreatic adenocarcinoma is the most common form of pancreatic cancer and is a cancer arising from the exocrine digestive part of the pancreas.
 Most occur in the head of the pancreas.
 Symptoms tend to arise late in the course of the cancer, when it causes abdominal pain, weight loss, or yellowing of the skin (jaundice).
-Jaundice occurs when the outflow of bile is blocked by the cancer.
-Other less common symptoms include nausea, vomiting, pancreatitis, diabetes or recurrent venous thrombosis.
+Jaundice occurs when the cancer blocks the outflow of bile.
+Other less common symptoms include nausea, vomiting, pancreatitis, diabetes, or recurrent venous thrombosis.
 Pancreatic cancer is usually diagnosed by medical imaging in the form of an ultrasound or CT scan with contrast enhancement.
 An endoscopic ultrasound may be used if a tumour is being considered for surgical removal, and biopsy guided by ERCP or ultrasound can be used to confirm an uncertain diagnosis.